lxy878/displaying-has-many-through-rails-lab-online-web-sp-000/note.md

-    name, department, and appointments with date, time, and patient name(link) patient has many doctors appointment has column 'appointment_datetime' as "January 12, 2016 at 3:00"
+    name, department, and appointments with date, time, and patient name(link) patient has many doctors show
+    lists date and time of appointments to link doctor's show appointment has column 'appointment_datetime' as "January 12, 2016 at 3:00"